bibicollins/CV/README.md

 ## Skills

-#### Adaptability(?)
-In July 2016 I moved to Spain to learn Spanish, naturally I had to work to earn my keep, so I studied a TEFL course and quickly got a job as an English teacher at an immersive language course.
-Despite having no previous experience of teaching I quickly had to adapt to the classroom whilst teaching predominantly business professionals in an intensive course.

 #### Team work
-I have always been a huge proponent of team work as it has been a central element in most of my work and life experience thus far.
-I was always part of sports teams at school, which I believe gives a good foundation for teamwork skills and further developed my teamwork skills working in the hospitality sector after school.
+I have always been a huge proponent of team work as it has been a central element in most of my work and life experience thus far, and I believe it is where I thrive.
+In our group projects

-####
+#### Adaptability
+Learning a foreign language has always been on my list, so I took my Spanish GCSE and moved to Bilbao in July 2016.
+Soon after I studied a TEFL course online and quickly got a job as an English teacher at an immersive language course despite having no previous experience of teaching.
+I had to adapt to the classroom teaching predominantly business professionals, whilst also adapting to a new place, culture and learning a new language.
+This showed to be useful at Makers as we were learning multiple different skills, styles of work and work practices all in a new environment and working closely with new people.

 ## Education

-#### Makers Academy (June 2018 to end_date)
+#### [Makers](https://makers.tech/) (June 2018 to end_date)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+The Makers course has a real emphasis on good coding practise,

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript,
 - RSpec, Jasmine

 #### London College of Fashion (September 2014 to July 2015)
 - Fashion Pattern Cutting

-#### Bedales School
-- A Levels: Biology, History, Design
--GCSE's: A*, 5 A's & 3 B's

 ## Other Skills